Setup a development environment

 Installation

--clone the repository- Build and run the Docker containers with
+git-clone the repository- Build and run the Docker containers with

-- To access the local development instance of MicroPowerManager open http://localhost:8001/ in a web browser.
+docker compose up - To access the local development instance of MicroPowerManager open http://localhost:8001/ in a web browser.

 Seeding the database